 When are asymptotic approximations using the delta-method uniformly valid?
 We provide sufficient conditions as well as closely related necessary conditions for uniform negligibility of the remainder of such approximations.
 These conditions are easily verified and permit to identify settings and parameter regions where pointwise asymptotic approximations perform poorly.
 Our framework allows for a unified and transparent discussion of uniformity issues in various sub-fields of econometrics.
 Our conditions involve uniform bounds on the remainder of a first-order approximation for the function of interest.

-In this paper, we study the effect of interview modes on estimates of economic inequality which are based on survey data.
-We exploit quasi-experimental variation in interview modes in the Austrian EU-SILC panel, where between 2007 and 2008 the interview mode was switched from personal interviews to telephone interviews for some but not all participants.
-We combine methods from the program evaluation literature (exploiting the panel structure and the rich set of covariates from the 2007 survey) with methods from the distributional decompo- sition literature (re-weighting and influence function regression) to obtain causal estimates of the effect of interview mode on estimated inequality.
+We study the effect of interview modes on estimates of economic inequality which are based on survey data.
+We exploit variation in interview modes in the Austrian EU-SILC panel, where between 2007 and 2008 the interview mode was switched from personal interviews to telephone interviews for some but not all participants.
+We combine methods from the program evaluation literature with methods from the distributional decomposition literature to obtain causal estimates of the effect of interview mode on estimated inequality.

 We find that the interview mode has a large effect on estimated inequality, where telephone interviews lead to a larger downward bias.
 The effect of the mode is much smaller for robust inequality measures such as interquantile ranges, as these are not sensitive to the tails of the distribution.
 The magnitude of effects we find are of a similar order as the differences in many international and intertemporal comparisons of inequality.